TheSunCat/Minecraft4k-CPP/README.md

 The original build can be found at https://archive.org/details/Minecraft4K. <br>
 There is a Minecraft wiki page for Minecraft4k: https://minecraft.gamepedia.com/Minecraft_4k.<br>
 <br>
 Minecraft4k-Reversed was created by decompiling this jarfile, and documenting what most of the code does.
 After fixing some bugs related to movement and collision detection, we moved to expand the game.
 This resulted in proper terrain generation, raycasted shadows, better graphics, and huge performance improvements thanks to multithreading raymarching on the CPU.
-However, it became difficult to manage and improve performance further, so we moved to developing a C++ port which uses the GPU for raymarching: https://github.com/RealTheSunCat/Minecraft4k-CPP<br>
+However, it became difficult to manage and improve performance further, so we moved to developing this C++ port which uses the GPU for raymarching.<br>
 <br>
 Some interesting things:<br>
 - Textures take too much space to store.
 They are generated on game start by algorithms!<br>